 Are Battlecards Still Effective?

-Battlecards are meant to transform competitive analysis into a tool that the sales team can use.
+Battlecards are meant to condense competitive analysis into a medium that the sales team can use to close deals.
 A great battlecard can be effective if it has these two qualities:

 1. It provides accurate intelligence when you need it.

-2. The information is constantly refreshed and updated.
+2. The information is regularly refreshed and updated.

 The data you need may not be there when you need it most